 Anita Watson has appeared worldwide in concerts, recitals and television and radio broadcasts, particular highlights including Beethoven Symphony No. 9 with the Accademia di Santa Cecilia, Roma, and the Melbourne Symphony Orchestra and Richard Strauss Four Last Songs with the Rheinische Philharmonie, Koblenz, and the Mariinksy Orchestra, St Petersburg.
 Her recordings include Hänsel und Gretel (Opus Arte DVD / Blu Ray), Dido and Aeneas (Opus Arte DVD / Blu Ray), Ariadne auf Naxos for Chandos CD, Parsifal for Hallé CD and Fata Morgana – Songs by Pavel Haas for Resonus Classics (BBC Music Magazine Choral & Song Choice for May 2017).

-Conductors with whom she has worked include Julia Jones, Speranza Scappucci, Arie van Beek, Sir Colin Davis, Patrick Davin, Andreas Delfs, Sir Mark Elder, John Fiore, Daniele Gatti, Leo Hussain, Lothar Koenigs, Antonello Manacorda, Sir Antonio Pappano, Toby Purser, David Syrus, Sir Jeffrey Tate, Lars Vogt and Mark Wigglesworth.
+Conductors with whom she has worked include Julia Jones, Speranza Scappucci, Arie van Beek, Thomas Blunt, Brad Cohen, Sir Colin Davis, Patrick Davin, Andreas Delfs, Sir Mark Elder, Daniele Gatti, Leo Hussain, Damian Iorio, Lothar Koenigs, Antonello Manacorda, Sir Antonio Pappano, Toby Purser, David Syrus, Jeffrey Tate, Lars Vogt and Mark Wigglesworth.

-Anita Watson recently sang The Governess in English National Opera’s new production of The Turn of the Screw at Regent’s Park Open Air Theatre.
-Her current engagements include Micaëla Carmen, further performances as Pamina Die Zauberflöte and Countess Almaviva Le Nozze di Figaro for Welsh National Opera and a return to Australia as Donna Anna Don Giovanni for West Australian Opera.
+Anita Watson recently sang The Governess in English National Opera’s new production of The Turn of the Screw at Regent’s Park Open Air Theatre, Donna Anna Don Giovanni for West Australian Opera and further performances as Pamina The Magic Flute for Welsh National Opera.